January 11, 2023

 Tagged As: Personal

-Combining the convenience of a checking account with a return similar to a long-term certificate of deposit (CD), Hills Bank is offering a new High Interest Checking Account that lets you earn money while using your funds for everyday spending.
+Combining the convenience of a checking account with a return similar to a long-term certificate of deposit (CD), our High Interest Checking Account lets you earn money while using your funds for everyday spending.

 By meeting a few simple requirements, you can achieve a 2.00% annual percentage yield (APY) on balances up to $10,000*.